Northern Territory: Division into North Australia and Central Australia

+Post-World War II

 During World War II, most of the Top End was placed under military government.
 This is the only time since Federation that part of an Australian state or territory has been under military control.
 After the war, control for the entire area was handed back to the Commonwealth.
 The Bombing of Darwin occurred on 19 February 1942.
 It was the largest single attack ever mounted by a foreign power on Australia.
 Evidence of Darwin's World War II history is found at a variety of preserved sites in and around the city, including ammunition bunkers, airstrips, oil tunnels and museums.
 The port was damaged in the 1942 Japanese air raids.
 It was subsequently restored.

 In the late 1960s improved roads in adjoining States linking with the territory, port delays and rapid economic development led to uncertainty in port and regional infrastructure development.
 As a result of the Commission of Enquiry established by the Administrator, port working arrangements were changed, berth investment deferred and a port masterplan prepared.
 Extension of rail transport was then not considered because of low freight volumes.

 Indigenous Australians had struggled for rights to fair wages and land.
 An important event in this struggle was the strike and walk off by the Gurindji people at Wave Hill Cattle Station in 1966.
 The Northern Territory Council for Aboriginal Rights (NTCAR) supported the strikers and provided publicity.
-The federal government of Gough Whitlam set up the Woodward Royal Commission in February 1973, to enquire into how land rights might be achieved in the Northern Territory.
+The Federal government of Gough Whitlam set up the Woodward Royal Commission in February 1973, to enquire into how land rights might be achieved in the Northern Territory.
 Justice Woodward's first report in July 1973 recommended that a Central Land Council and a Northern Land Council be established to present to him the views of Aboriginal people.
 A Land Rights Bill was drafted, and the Aboriginal Land Rights (Northern Territory) Act 1976 was passed by the Fraser government on 16 December 1976 and began operation on 26 January 1977).
+The Northern Territory Council for Aboriginal Rights was disestablished in 1976.